The story of Esther, where sacred and secular history meetWritten by Subby Szterszky

 Esther and the ancient Greeks

 It is against this backdrop that the story of Esther unfolds.
-The Greek historian Herodotus, the primary ancient source for the Greco-Persian Wars, offers some fascinating contrasts and parallels to the account in Esther.
+The Greek historian Herodotus, the primary source for the Greco-Persian Wars, offers some fascinating contrasts and parallels to the account in Esther.
 He claims, for instance, that it was Xerxes’ humiliation at the hands of the Greeks that drove him to instigate his infamous harem search.

 In any case, the extra-Biblical events surrounding Esther form one of the most decisive turning points in history.
 Without the Greek triumph, Western civilization as we know it would likely not exist.
 While Persia continued to flourish in Xerxes’ (and Esther’s) lifetime, his defeat by the Greeks was a watershed moment.
 From that point on, the Achaemenid Empire began its slow decline over the next 150 years, before finally being conquered by Alexander the Great.
 Although short-lived, Alexander’s empire was even larger than Persia at its greatest extent.
-It introduced Greek culture, ideas and language to much of the ancient world, creating the foundation for the eventual spread of the Gospel to the farthest corners of the Roman Empire and beyond.
+It introduced Greek culture, ideas and language across much of the ancient world, creating the foundation for the eventual spread of the Gospel to the farthest corners of the Roman Empire and beyond.

 Esther saves (more than) the day